lirc572/NECPU-Assembler/README.md

 - Empty lines are allowed
 - immediate must be a valid Python integer literal or expression.
 Note that immediate must not contain any white space characters even if you put an expression!
 - immediate will be ealuated with `eval()` without safety checking of any sort, so please don't write anything weird here :>
+  - One trick is to write `line_number` at immediate field to get the current line number~
 - Comments (starting with '`//`') can be put on an empty line or after a valid instruction
 - Don't use register 31 because it is reserved for the assembler for pseudo-instructions!